Ballon d’Or 2025 predictions: who will win the trophy?

 Ballon d’Orwomen’s category

 To mark the growth of women’s football, France Football introduced the award for the best female footballer in the world in 2018.
-Five editions have already been held, with Spanish football dominating the last three awards thanks to the triumphs of the Barcelona stars Alexia Putellas and Aitana Bonmatí.
+Six editions have already been held, with Spanish football dominating the last four awards thanks to the triumphs of the Barcelona stars Alexia Putellas and Aitana Bonmatí.
 Both players are also in the running for the title this year.

-Barcelona provided the first two players for the 2021 awards, the winner of the 2022 award and the first and third placed women in last year’s Ballon d’Or.
-The Catalan side have eight nominations among the thirty players for this year’s awards.
+Barcelona provided the first two players for the 2021 awards, the winner of the 2022 award, the first and third placed women in 2023, and the top three players in last year’s Ballon d’Or.
+The Catalan side have six nominations among the thirty players for this year’s awards.

 The full list of women’s Ballon d’Or nominations